 Anyone starting a business must first decide on the type of business: service, merchandising, manufacturing, or a combination of both.
 The next step is deciding what form of business to use, such as a sole proprietorship, partnership, corporation, or limited liability company.
 Each form has its own unique characteristics.
 In this chapter we will concentrate exclusively on the partnership.

 A partnership is a form of business consisting of two or more individuals who combine their skills, talents, and resources to conduct a business.
-The partnership itself can be a general partnership, or a limited type partnership:
+The partnership itself can be a general partnership or a limited type partnership:

 General Partnership